 To prepare the sweet pecan topping, mix the flour and sugar together in a small bowl.
 Cut in the oil until it’s well dispersed, then mix in the chopped pecans.

-To assemble and bake the french toast casserole
+How to assemble and bake the casserole

 For the measuring cup method, add the cubed bread to your oiled baking dish.
 Give the custard one last whisk then slowly and evenly pour it over the bread as pictured above.
 Allow the mix to rest for 10-15 minutes.